marouane42/Book-Store/README.md

 * List all available Books
 * See details of a specific Book

-Technically, this done with:
+Technically, this is done with:
 * Jetty Embedded Server
 * Jersey framework to provide the two REST end points
 * Jackson for JSON handling
 * Two html pages with javascript(JQuery) for the UI

-## Installation an Use
+## Installation and Use
 You need to have installed:
 - A Java JVM, 8 or more.